 • Construction of a predator-proof fence at the Flamenco Peninsula on Culebra Island to replace the existing chain-link fence.
 The new fence would be located in the same footprint as the existing fence, and the fence corridor would be approximately 13 feet wide by 1,970 feet long (4 meters by 600 meters).
 The fence would span the width of the Flamenco Peninsula (Figure 4-1), eliminating movement of animals over the landscape into the peninsula tip.
 The fence would be composed of anodized aluminum or wooden posts and stainless-steel wires and fastenings, a predator-proof mesh and skirt, and a rolled hood to prevent animals from climbing over (Figure 4-2).
 Fence posts would be set into the ground approximately 10 feet (3 meters) apart; approximately 3 feet (1 meter) of the post would be buried, while the remaining 6 feet (2 meters) remains above ground.
-Marine grade stainless steel mesh with an aperture of 0.2 x 1.0 inches (0.5 x 2.5 centimeters) would be attached to the entire face of the base fence and would form a skirt of horizontal mesh extending 1 foot (0.3 meters) at ground level to prevent predators from tunneling under the fencing.
+Marine grade stainless steel mesh with an aperture of 0.2×1.0 inches (0.5×2.5 centimeters) would be attached to the entire face of the base fence and would form a skirt of horizontal mesh extending 1 foot (0.3 meters) at ground level to prevent predators from tunneling under the fencing.
 Access doors would be incorporated into locations where the fence crossed existing trails and at endpoints for management access.
-A double-door system would be implemented to prevent predators from moving through open doors.
-Final design specifications would be subject to site conditions, material availability, and prototype testing.
+A double-door system would be subject to site conditions, material availability, and prototype testing.